By Amber Berg This article was published in the Oct. 2019 edition of Live Ideas. View it HERE. What is […]

-The first edition of Live Ideas: Undergraduate Primary Texts Journal was published on Friday, February 15th!
+The October edition of Live Ideas: Undergraduate Primary Texts Journal was published on Tuesday, October 15th!
 It includes artwork, poetry, […]